DarioN1/SPToCore/README.md

 ```
 SPToCore.exe scan -cnn "Data Source=DN1;Initial Catalog=myDB;Persist Security Info=True;User ID=myUser;Password=password;" -sch * -nsp SPToCoreTest -ctx EMGERPContext -sf Model -pf C:\Users\dario\Documents\github\SPToCore\SPToCoreTest\Model\ -f SPToCoreContext.cs
 ```
+If you have properly set the parameters to write the output file to dest solution you are ready to go, otherwise you can always write the file to a temp folder and add it manually to dest solution.

 ## Implementation